ryanpeh/SmartNUS/docs/DeveloperGuide.md

-## QuizManager class
+#### Quiz class

 [//]: # (TODO: Insert class diagram)

+The `Quiz` class is an interface that is used to manage a quiz.
+A `Quiz` can get the current question, go to the next question, go to the previous question, attempt to answer the question, and get the `Statistic` of the `Quiz`.

-The `QuizManager` class is the class that manages the logic behind the quiz, and is created once a quiz is started.
+The `QuizManager` class implements the `Quiz` interface.
+It manages the logic behind the quiz, and is created once a quiz is started.

 Each `QuizManager` class stores the following information about the quiz:
 * `questions`: A list of `Question` objects for all the questions in the quiz